Dimtemp/MOC/CloudDatacenterLocations.md

 # Disclaimer
-A listing of (suspect) cloud datacenters with their address and/or Google Quick Code.
+A listing of (suspect) cloud datacenters with their street address and/or Google Quick Code.
 Most of these locations are not easily verifyable.

 # Listing
 | Continent | Country | Name | Address or Google Quick Code | Remarks |